brucemwarren/100-days-of-code/log.md

 **Thoughts**: Today was harder than the rest.
 Mostly, however, it was syntax issues, not concepts.
 That's at least very fixable.
 I just need to slow down and make sure it is all correct.
 That's the lesson for today.

+### Day 4: 9 January 2018

+**Today's Progress**: jQuery section is done.
+Tomorrow begins the real test up to now - projects!!

+**Thoughts**: The jQuery section was much easier than Bootstrap.
+I am familiar with Java, so that might have helped some.
+But overall I think it is just a matter of being more sure of myself in coding syntax overall.
+The projects will be where the rubber meets the road, or some other forced metaphor.
+At the very least, I will have something to commit to Git.

+I did download VS Code as well.
+I figure it will be helpful in tossing off some other projects that I feel like.
+Thankfully, I am ahead of the game with school as well.
+2018 is under way and well formed so far.

 ### Template:

 **Link(s) to work**: [Calculator App](http://www.example.com)